 A Okay.
 Looked like somewhat of a 21 mix-and-match approach.
-She used different 22 approaches, I believe, for different elements of 1 the damages.
-Although it's still a little bit unclear to me, a little bit vague.
+She used different 22 approaches, I believe, for different elements of unclear to me, a little bit vague.
 But there are four basic components that she was looking at, and we can go through those in any order you wish.